Request your Consultation

 There is also the option of notifying and filing a discrimination complaint with the EEOC.
 Although you don’t need an attorney to file a complaint, it is recommended, as they can help you with each step of the process and ensure justice is obtained.

-Contact us at (312) 980-9992 to schedule a free and confidential initial consultation with an employment discrimination attorney who cares.
+Contact us at (312) 980-9992 to schedule a confidential initial consultation with an employment discrimination attorney who cares.